 I made four (4!) ‘fall’ cheesecakes, and this Caramel Apple Crisp Cheesecake is my personal favorite.
-I love all of them, or you wouldn’t see them on the blog (2 more to come), but this one is my personal favorite.
+I love all of them, or you wouldn’t see them on the blog, but this one is my personal favorite.

 The others are awesome too though.
-This White Chocolate Pumpkin Cheesecake that I posted last week is also great because I always love any form of pumpkin cheesecake, but I think I’m just currently most proud of this Caramel Apple Crisp Cheesecake, and that’s why I’m partial to it.
+This White Chocolate Pumpkin Cheesecake with Gingersnap Crust that I posted last week is great because I always love any form of pumpkin cheesecake, but I think I’m just currently most proud of this Caramel Apple Crisp Cheesecake, and that’s why I’m partial to it.
 The Maple Nut Cheesecake with Walnut Crust and Honey Pecan Cheesecake with Pecan Shortbread Crust are also top-notch and fabulous.

 When I think of apple crisp, of course I think of oatmeal streusel.
 I wanted to carry that theme into the crust too, and not just the topping, so the crust is made with crushed oatmeal cookies.
 Oatmeal cookie crumbs!!
 Plus sugar and butter.
 Easy peasy.
 Just like making any other cheesecake crust, but more flavorful than graham crackers, for sure.

 The cheesecake layer should be no surprise – it’s the same basic cheesecake recipe that I use for almost all my cheesecakes.
 The only change is that I added caramel extract in the batter to give it extra caramel flair.
 Flair?
 Or flare?
 I go back and forth on this.
-My brother will likely correct me if I’m wrong.
+My brother will likely correct me if I’m wrong (where you at, Jeff?).
 Anyway, the caramel extract isn’t necessary, but recommended!

 Next is a layer of cinnamon-sugar coated fresh apple slices, and a buttery, brown sugar oat-streusel.
 Basically, you bake apple crisp on top of a cheesecake.
 And then you douse it in caramel sauce.